Damen station (CTA Blue Line): Damen Tower

-A tower has existed at Damen station since its opening in 1895.
+A tower has existed at Damen since its opening in 1895.
 The original tower was used for switching trains between Humboldt Park and Logan Square.
 Electric trains in the late 19th century entailed one powered "motor car" pulling multiple unpowered "trailers".
 Humboldt Park trains were an exception; their motor cars pushed their trailers to Robey, where they would be coupled to Logan Square motor cars for the trip downtown.
 This was done outside of rush hours, when Humboldt Park trains ran through to downtown directly, and night periods, when they contained only one car.
 Multiple-unit control was adopted by the Metropolitan between 1904 and 1905 and ended this particular practice, but combining Humboldt Park and Logan Square trains at Damen continued until 1950.

 The current tower, built in 1950, has never been used.
-It was originally intended to switch trains between Logan Square and Humboldt Park like its predecessor, as well as switch trains between the Milwaukee-Dearborn subway and Logan Square elevated; the subway was intended to supplement the elevated, similar to how the State Street subway supplements the older elevated North Side main line.
+It was originally intended to switch trains between Logan Square and Humboldt Park like its predecessor, as well as switch trains between the Milwaukee–Dearborn subway and Logan Square elevated; the subway was intended to supplement the elevated, similar to how the State Street subway supplements the older elevated North Side main line.
 However, when the CTA assumed control, it decided to discontinue Humboldt Park service and the old Logan Square elevated, rendering the tower superfluous.
 Despite this, the tower was still built on the west side of the tracks on the northern end of the southbound platform.
 In acknowledgment of its uselessness, it was never equipped with a tower panel or any other switching equipment.
 After the new tower was built, the original tower continued to be used for switching trains between the branches until Humboldt Park service was discontinued and the interlocking removed in 1954, being demolished sometime in the late 1950s.